mindsmiths/docs/docs/Basic Agents: Tutorials/Armory tutorial/redirecting.md

         agent.redirect("https://www.mindsmiths.com/");
 end
 ```
 That's it, `forge run` and you're ready for building screens and creating flows.
-You can try creating your own templates and
-elements.
 Have fun!

-**TO-DO**: Come up with some kind of conclusion